Beyond islands: A free probabilistic approach: A free probability primer

 \section{A free probability primer}

 Free probability theory is a probability theory of non-commutative random variables equipped with a special notion of independence called \emph{freeness}.
-Before going into freeness, We first need to introduce some basics about non-commutative probability theory.
+Before going into freeness, we first need to introduce some basics about non-commutative probability theory.
 It is usually formulated abstractly in terms of the algebra of random variables and their expectations.
 The abstraction allows the framework to accommodate classical probability theory, quantum theory and free probability theory.
 Here we give a minimal introduction of the relevant notions to set some backgrounds.
-We shall approach the subject following the treatments in~\cite{tao2012topics,nica2006lectures,mingo2017free,speicher2019lecture}.
+We shall approach the subject following the treatments in~\cite{tao2012topics,mingo2017free,speicher2019lecture}.
+Experts should feel free to skip over this section.